Choosing the right shipping strategy for your store

-If you have an offline store, you can offer a local pickup to those customers who prefer to purchase online and then pick up orders themselves.
+If you have an offline store, you can offer a local in-store pickup or a curbside pickup to those customers who prefer to purchase online and then pick up orders themselves.
 It’s actually a good idea to offer a local pickup even if you do not have an offline store.

 You can offer a free pickup, charge a small fee (to compensate for delivering products from your warehouse to the pickup point), or give a discount to customers who have chosen pickup at checkout (for example, you can give them a discount coupon with their order).